Steinbach, Manitoba: Liquor and cannabis licence referendums

 Despite being prohibited by local churches, Steinbach had alcohol sales, including beverage rooms, throughout the early 20th century.
 In 1950, however, Steinbach citizens voted to prohibit all liquor sales in the community, although a drinking establishment on Main Street called The Tourist Hotel was allowed to remain, until it closed in 1973.

-Since the 1970s, Steinbach has had 7 separate referendums on whether liquor sales should be allowed within the confines of the city, all of which failed until a 2003 referendum when Steinbach residents narrowly voted to allow limited liquor sales in the city, despite opposition from then mayor Les Magnusson.
+Since the 1970s, Steinbach has had seven separate referendums on whether liquor sales should be allowed within the confines of the city, all of which failed until a 2003 referendum when Steinbach residents narrowly voted to allow limited liquor sales in the city, despite opposition from then mayor Les Magnusson.
 The 2003 referendum, however, passed only a dining room licence, permitting alcohol to be sold and served only with sales of food.
-In 2007, the issue of serving alcohol in restaurant lounges was defeated by only 9 votes.
-In the same referendum, voters approved, by a slightly wider margin, allowing sports facilities such as the Steinbach Fly-In Golf Course to serve alcohol.
-In February 2008, Steinbach Council voted in favour of opening a liquor store on Main Street, as prohibition had been lifted.
+In 2007, the issue of serving alcohol in restaurant lounges was defeated by only nine votes, while the sale of alcohol at sports facilities such as the Steinbach Fly-In Golf Course was approved.
+In February 2008, Steinbach Council voted in favour of opening a liquor store in the city.
 Eventually, the first Liquor Mart in Steinbach opened in March 2009, on PTH 12 North, operated by the Manitoba Liquor Control Commission.

 The most recent public vote was held in October 2011.
 In this referendum, voters agreed to accept, by a large margin, the following three licences: beverage rooms, cocktail lounges, and private club licences.

 In 2018, after the Canadian government legalized cannabis, Steinbach residents voted to deny the licensing of retail cannabis stores in the city.